 You’ve had a long day.
 Or a long week.
 Or perhaps even a long month.
 You need a nice glass of wine.
 A gentle yet crisp sauvignon blanc or a robust and edgy pinot noir.
 Whatever your preference, you need the wine right now, no exceptions.
 The bottle is chilled to just the right temperature, the clear wine glass begging to be filled with the delectable nectar, your mood about to be significantly improved, and you open the drawer and there is no corkscrew.
 That’s not possible.
 It’s always there.
 You search and search and search to no avail.
 You tear through all your drawers and cabinets and counter space until your kitchen is a disaster!
 Just kidding, unless you are the person who has had the long month and things just hit a breaking point.
 If that’s the case then some of the solutions presented here may be more dangerous than usual.
 But in all seriousness, you don’t have a corkscrew.
 And there’s no way you are going all the way to a store right now to buy a new one.
-There’s wine to be drunk.
+You start thinking about drinking some ice-cold whiskey.
+No way, there’s wine to be drunk.
 So out comes your phone to search for help and in comes this article to restore your beverage enjoyment.
 You’re welcome.

 There are many ways out there to get that cork out of a wine bottle without an opener or a corkscrew.
 This article will present various effective methods and tell you just how to execute the cool in-a-pinch maneuvers.
 From keys to shoes to fire to screws, it’s all about leverage and force, with a little ingenuity and patience sprinkled in.
 On to the first method!